Updated: January 24, 2024 - 18 min read

 Interesting one!
 I think generally the more you do something, the more comfortable you get doing it.
 Just give it time and don‘t stress yourself with not being able to address everything at once.

 Product Management is the art of turning chaos into clarity.
-Oftentimes, it will require PMs to be highly ambitious in taking on an area that doesn’t have clear direction.
-When you are working with ambiguity you need to rely heavily on communication and partnership amongst your team.
-The PM’s role is to focus on the why, and be the voice of the customer.
+Oftentimes, it will require PMs to be highly ambitious in taking on an area that doesn’t have a clear direction.
+When you are working with ambiguity you need to rely heavily on communication and partnership among your team.
+The PM’s role is to focus on the why and be the voice of the customer.
 During times of ambiguity, bring everything back to the customer and their needs.

 Ambiguity and Chaos are 2 best friends of any PM.
-The more you lean into them, the easier it becomes to deal with.
+The more you lean into them, the easier it becomes to deal with them.

-- Less is more!
-Most of the times complex problems have simpler solutions.
+Less is more!
+Most of the time complex problems have simpler solutions.
 When you feel the solution is getting complex, take a step back and reanalyze the “WHY.”
 That will simplify most of the things and an answer will be there.

 Breaking Into Product + Career Growth